-This article was originally published by the Finnish Institute of International Affairs (FIIA) on 20 December 2016.
+This article was originally published by the Norwegian institute of International Affairs (NUPI) on 29 January 2019.

 This Policy Brief provides an overview of the military cyber-defence strategies and capabilities of Norway and of the Netherlands.
 Comparison of the two different approaches offers insights into their differing tactics and future policy directions.
 The Brief contributes with a small-state perspective on this malleable and constantly changing field, nuancing the hitherto US-centred debate on the utility and need for deterrence and defence in cyberspace.